-Okay.
-You don’t have to ask this question exactly, but bringing up something that everyone is talking about can be a great way to start a dialogue with your pal.
-The newest season of Game of Thrones or the last Fifty Shades movie are both excellent starting points, obviously.
+Okay, you don't have to ask this question exactly, but bringing up something that everyone is talking about can be a great way to start a dialogue with your pal.
+The newest season of a hit show or Taylor Swift's latest record drop are both excellent starting points.

 Bringing up old times is always a great way to bring you and your friend back onto the same page.
 Nothing bonds people more than shared experiences.

-We’re all astrology nerds in 2018, aren’t we?
+We're all astrology nerds now, aren't we?
 Reading your horoscopes or natal charts together is such a great way to bond.
-And if you’re not into astrology, try doing a Myers-Briggs or love language test together!
+And if you're not into astrology, try doing a Myers-Briggs or love language test together!